phetsims/fourier-making-waves/doc/model.md

 has an amplitude with variable range [-1.5,1.5].
 The sum is computed by sampling the amplitude of each harmonic at points in space or time, and summing their corresponding amplitudes.

+The fundamental harmonic has a wavelength of 1 m.
+It's frequency is 440 Hz, chosen to match the tuning standard for the musical note of A above middle C.

 The method of computing a Harmonic's amplitude depends on the x-axis domain (space, time, or space and time) and whether we have a sine series or a cosine series.
-The set of 6 equations for computing an amplitude at a point can be found in [getAmplitudeFunction.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/getAmplitudeFunction.js)
+The set of 6 equations for computing amplitude can be found in [getAmplitudeFunction.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/getAmplitudeFunction.js)
-These function correspond to the mode (_n_) equation forms, selectable from the 'Equation' combobox.
+These function correspond to the mode (_n_) equation forms, selectable from the 'Equation' combo box.

-Preset waveforms are selected via the 'Waveform' combobox, including sinusoid, square, sawtooth, triangle, and wave packet.
+Preset waveforms are selected via the 'Waveform' combo box, including sinusoid, square, sawtooth, triangle, and wave packet.
 When you select one of these presets, amplitudes for the harmonics are computed using an equation that is specific to that preset.
 (Wave packet is an exception: we use a set of hard-coded amplitudes.)